yveskalume/yveskalume/README.md

 ### Hi there 👋

-I'm a software engineer based at Lubumbashi, DRC 🇨🇩.
+I'm a software developer based at Lubumbashi, DRC 🇨🇩.

 ## Some more background
 - Developing for Android since 2019 (using Kotlin).